migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-05-16 Thu: Received new instructions from Theo regarding the terms of token allocation.
+We want to introduce 3 new categories: users that bridged, users that provided layerzero LP in Swap, users that hold at least $100 worth of layerzero OFT.
+For the first category we already have statistics, for the 3rd category we can obtain them based on bridge operations.
+I'm working on getting statistics on interaction with Swap.

+2024-05-15 Wed: LayerZero oken airdrop: completed firbase dump parser and generated several csv documents with a list of addresses and the number of operations on these addresses.
+In total, there were about 500k unique users based on the analysis of 1.5 million transactions.
+Continue work on gmx v1 deploy script.

+2024-05-14 Tue: LayerZero oken airdrop: Worked on calculating wallet distribution (users who bridged OFTs from 2022/07 to 091/2024).
+To do this, I have exported firebase db.
+At the moment there is a difficulty with the number of operations ~ 1.5 million - firebase does not allow running databases of this size on a local emulator or conert to csv another methods.
+Therefore, I am writing a parser that will go through all the dump files and pull out the necessary data.

 2024-05-13 Mon: Continue working on harmony version for fmx v1 deploy/configure script.
 Switched to Layer Zero v2 and Sybil actions tasks.
 Started work on getting a statistic csv of everyone that has interacted with the bridge.

 ---